All Episodes

 But the physical, the three-dimensional physical evidence is thin.

-But what has happened in our world, in our culture, is That we only understand knowledge that is in this three-dimensional, physical proof framework.
+But what has happened in our world, in our culture, is that we only understand knowledge that is in this three-dimensional physical proof framework.

 There is the whole range of experiences that people have known throughout history of encounters beyond this three-dimensional world, which we've cut ourselves away from.

-And that you can't necessarily prove something by the methods of the physical sciences, even though there is physical evidence, I should say, for that.
+And that you can't necessarily prove something by the methods of the physical sciences, even though there is physical evidence, I should say, point out, does not mean that the phenomenon isn't of enormous importance.

-So if we kind of wait around it to be able to do, you know, as Carl Sagan used to say, wait till the log of the captain of the UFO falls in the field.
+So if we kind of wait around to be able to do, you know, as Carl Sagan used to say, wait till the log of the captain of the UFO falls in a field, you know, I mean, that's absurd.

 First of all, it takes it much too literally.

-That the teenage boys that found such a log, for instance, in the field would be psychiatrically examined and accused of doing a hoax.
+But also, since there is so much resistance to even acknowledging that there's anybody out there besides ourselves, that the teenage boys that found such a log, for instance, in the field would be psychiatrically examined and accused of doing a hoax.

-Then the document itself would be looked at and shown to be some ancient thing from a tribe that used to live there.
+And then the document itself would be looked at and shown to be some ancient thing from a tribe that used to live there.

 It's a matter of what we're able to perceive and take in at this point.